qrzn23/min/wip/magick/content.md

 All these phantoms, of whatever nature, must be evoked, examined, and mastered; otherwise we may find that just when we want it there is some idea with which we have never dealt; and perhaps that idea, springing on us by surprise, and as it were from behind, may strangle us.
 This is the legend of the sorcerer strangled by the Devil!

 ### GLOSSARY

 ONLY words nowhere explained in the preceding pages are given in this list.
 Several others, mentioned in passing in the early part of the book, are sufficiently dealt with later on.
 In these cases the references in the Index should be turned up.

-A.'.A.'.
-THE GREAT White Brotherhood which is giving this Method of Attainment to the world.
+A∴A∴ THE GREAT White Brotherhood which is giving this Method of Attainment to the world.
 See Equinox I.

 Adeptus Minor.
 A grade of adeptship.
 See Equinox III.